 Start with 3C

-If you are creating user story from scratch, then good way might be to start with technique named Card-Conversation-Confirmation.
+If you are creating user story from scratch, then a good way might be to start with a technique named Card-Conversation-Confirmation.
 That stand for:

 - Card.
-Start by making very generic postit about functionality.
+Start by making a very generic post it about functionality.

 - Conversation.
 Discuss what people mean about it.

 - Confirmation.
-Make more formal story based on previous step.
+Make a more formal story based on the previous step.

 Make SMART tasks